 - 1.1 Premises Licences are subject to the permissions/restrictions set out in the Act as well as the specific mandatory and default conditions detailed in Regulations issued by the Secretary of State.
-The Licensing Authority is able to exclude default conditions and also attach others, where it is thought appropriate. - 1.2 In accordance with section 150 of the Act, premises licences can authorise the provision of facilities on: - casino premises - bingo premises - betting premises, including tracks and premises used by betting intermediaries - adult gaming centre premises (for category B3, B4, C and D machines) - family entertainment centre premises (for category C and D machines) (note that, separate to this category, the licensing authority may issue a family entertainment centre gaming machine permit, which authorises the use of category D machines only). - 1.3 Each case will be decided on its merits, and will depend upon the type of gambling that is proposed, as well as taking into account how the applicant proposes that the Licensing Objective concerns can be overcome. - 1.4 The Licensing Authority is required by the Act, in making decisions about Premises Licences, to permit the use of premises for gambling so far as it thinks it:: - a) in accordance with any relevant Code of Practice under Section 24 of the Act; - b) in accordance with any relevant Guidance issued by the Gambling Commission under Section 25; - c) reasonably consistent with the Licensing objectives (Subject to paragraphs a) and b))and - d) in accordance with the Licensing Authority's Statement of Licensing Policy (subject to paragraphs a) and c)).
+The Licensing Authority can exclude default conditions and attach others, where it is thought appropriate. - 1.2 In accordance with section 150 of the Act, premises licences can authorise the provision of facilities on: - casino premises - bingo premises - betting premises, including tracks and premises used by betting intermediaries - adult gaming centre premises, for category B3, B4, C and D machines - family entertainment centre premises, for category C and D machines note that, separate to this category, the Licensing Authority may issue a family entertainment centre gaming machine permit, which authorises the use of category D machines only. - 1.3 Each case will be decided on its merits and will depend upon the type of gambling that is proposed, as well as taking into account how the applicant proposes that the Licensing Objectives concerns can be overcome. - 1.4 The Licensing Authority is required by the Act, in making decisions about Premises Licences, to permit the use of premises for gambling so far as it thinks fit: - a) in accordance with any relevant Code of Practice under Section 24 of the Act - b) in accordance with any relevant Guidance issued by the Gambling Commission under Section 25 - c) reasonably consistent with the Licensing objectives (subject to paragraphs a and b above) - d) in accordance with the Licensing Authority's Statement of Licensing Policy (subject to paragraphs a and c above).